rameshagowda/rameshagowda.github.io/_posts/2023-08-19-medallion.md

     3. Integrates with Azure AD (Entra) to provide ACL and RBAC.

-## Usecase:
+## Usecase
 For building the use case, we’ll be using an Azure SQL database that is configured with sample data: AdventureWorks.
 This database will play the role as source from which we’ll be getting the data.
-The end goal is to build a simple and user-friendly data model that is ready for consumption.
+The end goal is to build a simple and user-friendly data model that is ready for consumption. -->

 ## Architecture
 Coming up ...